-Hot with Excess: A Season of Contemporary Artists’ Opera
+POSTPONED Hot with Excess: A Season of Contemporary Artists’ Opera

 This special season of live events explores the collision of contemporary art and opera.
 Performances, screenings and discussion reveal how artists working today are commandeering this cultural tradition to propose new hybrid ways of working that resist easy definition.

-Hot with Excess: A Season of Contemporary Artists’ Opera launches with a newly commissioned opera by LA-based artist Trulee Hall and includes a 24-hr film work with live augmentations by Benjamin Orlow, a new site specific staging by Sam Belinfante, a fully realised operatic performance of Marijke de Roover’s Live, Laugh, Limerence, as well as screenings from Alexandre Singh and Beatrice Gibson.
+Hot with Excess: A Season of Contemporary Artists’ Opera launches with a newly commissioned opera by LA-based artist Trulee Hall and includes a 24-hr film work with live augmentations by Benjamin Orlow, a new site specific staging by Sam Belinfante, a fully realised operatic performance of Marijke de Roover’s Live, Laugh, Limerence, as well as a screening from Alexandre Singh.
 It culminates in a restaging of Black Rage, the UK-debut of Berlin-based American artist Richard Kennedy.
 A discursive element organised in partnership with Centre for Audio Visual Experimentation (CAVE) at Leeds University will offer space to reflect and consider the contemporary context for this programme.
 With eclectic backgrounds in music, composition, film, and visual arts, by way of Hollywood and Broadway, the participating artists’ collaborative and eclectic approaches engage with the designation ‘opera’ in varied and forceful ways.

 The embedding of emotionally intense stories in drama, music and the voice is fundamental to the established opera canon.
 Similarly, this season will explore how personal and political, intimate and global narratives are communicated through these entwined models.
 While often understood as bombastic and theatrical, it would be too easy to simply label opera as escapism, and this is equally true of these works.
 This programme invites us into multiple cathartic moments of unrequited love, fury at society’s racial and hetero norms, the messiness of female sexuality, and states of confusion and even boredom, in the face of what it means to be human.
-These works run counter to social expectations of what is acceptable, they share an excess – of time, aesthetics, bad taste, emotion, memory.
+These works run counter to social expectations of what is acceptable, they share an excess – of time, aesthetics, bad taste, emotion.
 They demand our attention and push us to think further than our existing parameters.

 Using the Zabludowicz Collection’s scale and architecture, the performances and screenings are free from the formality of the opera house.
 The programme asks: by reframing the component parts of voice and song, music, libretto, staging and costumes, how far can opera be dissolved and reconfigured?
 Far from the traditional and assumed inaccessible art form, this programme reconsiders opera’s narratives, structure, production and duration.
 Freed from its conventions, these artists embrace the idea of opera as the original ‘impure’ form; a parasitic mix of music, dance and theatre.
 The resulting works are multi-layered, collaborative, celebratory, intense and immersive.
 They tumble between definitions, while at the same time being many things at once.